U.S. Department of Health and Human Services (HHS)

 • HHS is addressing health risks linked to ultra-processed foods to improve public health outcomes.

-• Led by Secretary Robert F. Kennedy Jr., the department is conducting the 'Take Back Your Health' tour, focused on public health, dairy farming, infant formula safety, and addiction recovery.
+• Led by Secretary Robert F. Kennedy Jr., the department is conducting the 'Take Back Your Health' tour, focusing on public health, dairy farming, infant formula safety, and addiction recovery.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.